arrow_back

 gcloud functions deploy Gopher --gen2 --runtime go121 --trigger-http --region {{{project_0.default_region | REGION}}}

-1. Enter Y when asked to allow unauthenticated invocations of new function.
+1. Enter Y when asked to allow unauthenticated invocations of the new function.

 2. To test the function, visit the function's URL in the output from the last command.
-If everything is working correctly, you will see the gopher in your browser!
+If successful, you see the gopher in your browser!

 The next step is to add a test to make sure your function continues to work.

 Click Check my progress to verify the objective.
-Create Gopher HTTP Cloud Function
+Create the Gopher HTTP Cloud Run function

-HTTP Cloud Functions in Go are tested using the testing and httptest packages from the standard library.
+HTTP Cloud Run functions in Go are tested using the testing and httptest packages from the standard library.
 There is no need to run an emulator or other simulation to test your function—just normal Go code.

 Here is what a test looks like for the Gopher function: